LIVE

 TL;DR: Constitutional carry, no magazine or AWB restrictions, no red flag law, Stand Your Ground codified in 2021, strong state preemption, and an optional CHCL for reciprocity.

-- Shall-issue CHCL available through Arkansas State Police for reciprocity and to bypass NICS checks at dealers.
+• Shall-issue Arkansas CCW available through Arkansas State Police as the Concealed Handgun Carry License (CHCL) for reciprocity and to bypass NICS checks at dealers.

 For the official state-level resource, see the Arkansas Department of Public Safety CHCL page.